Carson Robison: Early life

-Carson Jay Robison was born in Oswego, Kansas, United States.
+Carson Jay Robison was born in Oswego, Kansas, and raised in nearby Chetopa, Kansas.
 His father was a champion fiddler; his mother played the piano and sang.
+Robison grew up on a farm, and was a cowpuncher.

 Robison became a professional musician in the American Midwest at the age of 14, most notably as a backing musician for Victor Records's Wendell Hall on the early 1920s music hall circuit.
 He worked as a singer and whistler at radio station WDAF (Kansas City, Missouri).

 Recording career

 In 1924, he moved to New York City and was signed to his first recording contract with the Victor Talking Machine Company.
 Also that year, Robison started a professional collaboration with Vernon Dalhart, one of the era's most notable singers.
 Through this relationship, Robison had success, mainly as a songwriter but also as a musician, accompanying Dalhart on guitar, harmonica, whistling, and harmony vocals.
-In one of their first collaborations, Robison accompanied Dalhart on the landmark recording of "Wreck of the Old '97" b/w "The Prisoner's Song" (1924), widely regarded as country music's first million-seller.
+In one of their first collaborations, Robison accompanied Dalhart on the landmark recording of "Wreck of the Old 97" b/w "The Prisoner's Song" (1924), widely regarded as country music's first million-seller.
 During this period, Robison also became a successful composer of "event" songs, which recounted current events or tragedies in a predictable fashion, usually concluding in a moral lesson.
 Some popular examples of his topical compositions include "The Wreck of the Shenandoah", Remember Pearl Harbor, "The Wreck of the Number Nine", and "The John T. Scopes Trial", about the Scopes Monkey Trial.

 Between 1927 and 1929 he also recorded with the Vernon Dalhart Trio, composed of Robison, Vernon Dalhart, and Adelyne Hood.

 In 1928, after Dalhart made a personnel change without consulting Robison, their relationship ended.
 Although the break up did not prove lucrative for either artist, Robison continued to record for decades to come.
 From 1928 to 1931 he teamed with Frank Luther, recording songs for various labels and appearing on WOR radio in New York City.
 In 1932, he started his own band, Carson Robison's Pioneers (later renamed The Buckaroos), and continued touring and recording through the 1930s and 1940s.
 It was during this period that Robison made some of the earliest tours of a country musician in Great Britain, appearing there in 1932, 1936, and 1938.
 According to Billboard, his 1942 reworking of the standard "Turkey in the Straw", with new lyrics relating to World War II, was that year's most popular song.
 In the late 1940s and early 1950s, he appeared on the Grand Ole Opry.
 His most famous recording was 1948's "Life Gets Tee-Jus Don't It", a worldwide hit for MGM Records.

 Although he played country music for most of his career, he is also remembered for writing expurgated lyrics for "Barnacle Bill the Sailor" with music by Frank Luther.
 Also, in 1956, he wrote and recorded the novelty rock and roll song, "Rockin' and Rollin' With Grandmaw."